 Currently working on:

-Recent theatre performance credits include Blood Suede Shoes (Bergit), Farce of Nature (Jenna) and Kosher Lutherans (Alison), Aesop’s Fables Regional Tour (Franz/Ant 2/Hunter 2), The Mousetrap (Mollie Ralston), Cockeyed (Sophia), Southern Fried Nuptials (Sammy Jo LeFette), Dracula Bites (Joyce Fickle), and Melancholy Play (Joan).
+Recent theatre performance credits include Evil Dead the Musical (Linda), Blood Suede Shoes (Bergit), Farce of Nature (Jenna) and Kosher Lutherans (Alison), Aesop’s Fables Regional Tour (Franz/Ant 2/Hunter 2), The Mousetrap (Mollie Ralston), Cockeyed (Sophia), Southern Fried Nuptials (Sammy Jo LeFette), Dracula Bites (Joyce Fickle), and Melancholy Play (Joan).
 I am a current cast member with Lakewood After Dark Improv (Lakewood Theater) and The Dinner Detective, an interactive murder mystery company.

 Film work includes Great White Throne Judgment (Elizabeth) release date spring 2024 and Baptism by Fire by Pebo Wilson music video out now (Bright Morning Star Productions).